petk/php-build-system/docs/cmake/introduction.md

 ## 4. Targets

-CMake revolves around targets, which represent various components of your project.
+CMake revolves around targets, which represent various components of the project.
 There are primarily two types: libraries and executables.

 ```cmake